Saskatchewan RCMP responded to a report of a deceased, male found outside of a rural location in the RM of Frenchman Butte SK.

 Regina police responded to a report of a deceased male in the 1800 block of St. John Street, at approximately 11:20 p.m., on November 7.

 Police and paramedics arrived to find the deceased man.
 Police secured the scene and requested additional resources including the Coroner, Forensic Identification and Major Crimes.
+The victim has been identified as Jordan Gaiton Denton, 28, of Regina.,

 The victim’s identity will not be released pending further investigation.
 Anyone who has information to offer is encouraged to contact the Regina Police Service at 306-777-6500.